Posted on November 9, 2018 in Useful Tips, .

 Most of us have experienced the pains of moving house, it can be one of the most stressful times in life.
 In surveys, one of the items that has been shown to be a big regret when purchasing a property is; Not checking heating system.
 Suddenly finding out that the heating system for your new house is deficient is both a costly problem but can also take up valuable time trying to sort out getting it fixed or worst, replaced.

-There are still some million or so properties out there that are reliant on heating oil to provide hot water and warmth during the colder months.
+There are still some million or so properties out there that are reliant on oil tanks to provide hot water and warmth during the colder months.
 Quite often, we come across buyers who are inexperienced with Oil Heating systems and are looking for some advice in what to check and what to expect.

 Remembering to check the state of your potential new property’s heating system during the buying process can save you this time and maybe money giving you one less thing to worry about.